rust-lang/reference/src/attributes.md

 - `no_link` on an `extern crate` — even if we load this crate for macros, don't link it into the output.

-See the [macros section of the first edition of the book](../book/first-edition/macros.html#scoping-and-macro-importexport) for more information on `macro_rules` macro scope.

 - `proc_macro` - Defines a [function-like macro].